 2. Minimize Refined Sugar

 Research has found that sugar reacts with proteins in the body through the Maillard reaction, forming advanced glycation end products, similar to how a honey-glazed steak caramelizes in an oven.
-While this process is slower in the body, it still accelerates aging.
+Although this process is slower in the body, it still accelerates aging.

 3. Massage for a Youthful Glow